stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 #### 3D cube mesh

 We'll focus on cubes with edges of length 1, originated in the point `0, 0, 0`.
 Vertices of a 3D cube are quite simple.
-You just take all the permutations of zeros and ones of length 3, so:
+You just take all the possible zeros and ones of length 3, so:
 ```
 x, y, z
 -------